bunji2/cv/videocap/README.md

 ## Description

-This software displays frames captured from camera.
+This software displays frames captured from camera using OpenCV2 C API.

 ## Install OpenCV